elgizabbasov/CourseRegistrationSystem/README.md

 You can login into students accounts created in the mySQL database.
 Students currently existing in the database are:
-StudentName   StudentId
-Elgiz           300
-Farhad     	200
-Tyrone 		154
+StudentName and StudentId respectively: Elgiz - 300, Farhad - 200, Tyrone - 154

 You can add the courses currently existing in the database, which are:
 ENGG233, ENSF409, PHYS259, MATH275, ENGG433, MATH375